Premiership of Atal Bihari Vajpayee: Foreign policy

 The Vajpayee government improved India's ties with the People's Republic of China, boosting trade and seeking the resolution of territorial disputes through dialogue.
 India also established strategic and military cooperation with Israel, with both nations establishing cooperation in fighting terrorism.
 In 2000, U.S. President Bill Clinton became the first American president to visit India since Jimmy Carter.
 The U.S. and India ended the Cold War-era distant relationship and expanded trade and cooperation on strategic issues.
 After the 11 September 2001 attacks, India provided much strategic assistance to the U.S. in its war against the Taliban and Al-Qaeda.

 In 1999, Vajpayee personally travelled to Pakistan on the inaugural Delhi-Lahore Bus, which established a regular road link between the two countries for the first time since 1947.
 Vajpayee and the then-Pakistani Prime Minister Nawaz Sharif issued the Lahore Declaration, which committed the two nations to resolve bilateral disputes through dialogue and concurrently boost trade.
 However, the Lahore summit's success was diminished by the outbreak of the Kargil War just months later.
 In 2001, Vajpayee and Pakistani President Pervez Musharraf held the Agra summit, which failed to produce results and was overshadowed by the 2001-2002 India-Pakistan standoff.
-In 2003, Vajpayee declared in the Indian Parliament that he was making his final initiative to make peace with Pakistan, and oversaw considerable improvement in relations and a ceasefire between Indian forces and militant groups in the state of Jammu and Kashmir.
+In 2003, Vajpayee declared in the Indian Parliament that he was making his final initiative to make peace with Pakistan, and oversaw considerable improvement in relations and a ceasefire between Indian forces and terrorist groups in the state of Jammu and Kashmir.